New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Patriots stats and trends

-- New England is 1-2 against the spread and 2-1 overall this season when the team notches more than 24.2 points.
+- New England is 1-2 against the spread and 2-1 overall this season when the team records more than 24.2 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Jets.